Maxstripe/Ship-Controller-V3/README.md

   * Shows distance and energy required for jump
   * Toggle for hyperspace
   * Energy bar
+  * Start ship jump
+    * Remembers which page you were on before jump, and opens it next time you boot
 ## Features not implemented
 * Ship Controller
   * Change name